Monodromy and vanishing cycles for complete intersection curves: The simple braid group

 \end{lemma} \begin{proof} This is a consequence of the homological coherence property of winding number functions.
 The curves $c$ and $\beta(c)$ are isotopic after the inclusion $S \setminus \bp \into S$.
 Consider some such isotopy from $c$ to $\beta(c)$.
 Each time $c$ crosses some point $p_i \in \bp$, the curves before and after bound a pair of pants along with the corresponding $d_i$.
 Homological coherence implies that the winding number changes by $\pm (\phi(d_i)+1)$, with the sign determined by the sign of the corresponding intersection between $c$ and the cycle representing $\eta_\lambda(\beta)$.
 Summing over all such points of intersection, the total change in winding number is seen to be $\pair{[c],\eta_\lambda(\beta)}$ as claimed. \end{proof}

 \begin{corollary} In this setting, $\Mod(S\setminus \bp)[\phi]\cap Br_N(S) = \ker(\eta_\lambda)$. \end{corollary}

-An important special case occurs when $\phi$ has constant signature. \begin{definition}[Simple braid group] Let $S$ be a closed surface, $\bp \subset S$ be a set of $N$ distinct points, and let $\phi$ be a framing of $S \setminus \bp$ of constant signature.
-The {\em simple braid group} $SBr_N(S)$ is defined as the kernel of the cycle class map $\eta$. \end{definition}
+An important special case occurs when $\phi$ has constant signature. \begin{definition}[Braid twist group] Let $S$ be a closed surface, $\bp \subset S$ be a set of $N$ distinct points, and let $\phi$ be a framing of $S \setminus \bp$ of constant signature.
+The {\em simple braid group} $SBr_N(S)$ is defined as the kernel of the cycle class map $\eta$.
+Elements of $SBr_N(S)$ are called {\em simple braids}. \end{definition}

 Thus $\Mod(S \setminus \bp)[\phi] \cap Br_N(S) = SBr_N(S)$ whenever $\phi$ has constant signature.